 Although many things can cause vomiting in dogs, the system involved in triggering this symptom is the same.
 When set off, the central nervous system sends out a neurotransmitter known as substance P, which binds to the neurokinin-1 (NK1) receptor in the vomiting center.

-In the proper dose, maropitant citrate will inhibit the binding of substance P to NK1, preventing your dog from feeling the need to vomit.
+With the proper dosage, maropitant citrate will inhibit the binding of substance P to NK1, preventing your dog from feeling the need to vomit.

 For example, motion sickness is caused the same way in humans as it is in dogs.
-When we look off in the distance, the horizon is stable and unmoving.
+When we look off in the distance, the horizon appears to be stable and unmoving.
+This drug can help to alleviate that feeling.

 Is Cerenia Effective?